FREE SHIPPING on orders of $85 or more

 The English language only became standardized in the last few centuries; therefore, spelling variations are common among early Anglo-Saxon names.
 As the form of the English language changed, even the spelling of literate people's names evolved.
 Cantwell has been recorded under many different variations, including Cantwall, Cantwell, Cantwel, Kantwell, Kentwell and many more.

 This web page shows only a small excerpt of our Cantwell research.
-Another 57 words (4 lines of text) covering the years 1172, 1500, 1406, 1452 and 1319 are included under the topic Early Cantwell History in all our PDF Extended History products.
+Another 57 words (4 lines of text) covering the years 1172, 1500, 1406, 1452 and 1319 are included under the topic Early Cantwell History in all our PDF Extended History products and printed products wherever possible.

-More information is included under the topic Early Cantwell Notables in all our PDF Extended History products.
+More information is included under the topic Early Cantwell Notables in all our PDF Extended History products and printed products wherever possible.

 Some of the Cantwell family moved to Ireland, but this topic is not covered in this excerpt.
-Another 359 words (26 lines of text) about their life in Ireland is included in all our PDF Extended History products.
+Another 359 words (26 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.

 For many English families, the political and religious disarray that shrouded England made the far away New World an attractive prospect.
 On cramped disease-ridden ships, thousands migrated to those British colonies that would eventually become Canada and the United States.
 Those hardy settlers that survived the journey often went on to make important contributions to the emerging nations in which they landed.
 Analysis of immigration records indicates that some of the first North American immigrants bore the name Cantwell or a variant listed above: